 Meow Wolf

 Meow Wolf is a visually immersive and interactive experience that is one part bizarre and one part fascinating.
 It’s hard to comprehend how someone could mastermind each of the intricately interconnected rooms in a house that looks like it is straight out of a horror film.
-Everything is okay on the outside, but once you step inside, it’s like an acid trip come to life (or so I imagine).
+Everything is okay on the outside, but once you step inside, it’s like an acid trip comes to life (or so I imagine).
 The house is filled with “secret” passages and portals to other worlds.

 It is hard to describe and best viewed firsthand.
 An hour or two is the right amount of time to spend exploring each of the rooms, one weirder than the next.